 By Karen Ansel, MS, RD, CDN

-When it comes to beverages with benefits wine always seems to get all the credit.
+When it comes to beverages with benefits, wine always seems to get the credit.
 If you're a brew lover it's enough to make you, well, want to cry in your beer.
 But before you do, you'll be glad to learn that, like wine, beer delivers some decided perks as well.
-"A cold beer is the perfect way to relax at the end of the day, it tastes great, and in moderation, it can even be good for you," says Ethan A. Bergman, PhD, RD, CD, FADA, President of the Academy of Nutrition and Dietetics.
-Read on to find out how your favorite brew can enhance your health:
+"A cold beer is the perfect way to relax at the end of the day, it tastes great and, in moderation, it can even be good for you," says Ethan A. Bergman, PhD, RD, CD, FADA, past president of the Academy of Nutrition and Dietetics.
+Read on to find out how your favorite brew can enhance your health.

 It's Heart Smart

 Whether you prefer wine, beer or liquor, people who drink one to two alcoholic drinks of any kind are less likely to suffer from heart disease according to a 2008 Journal of the American Dietetic Association article.
 Experts believe alcohol improves heart health by making blood less sticky so it's less likely to clot by increasing levels of "good" HDL cholesterol while lowering unhealthy LDL cholesterol.

 With only 100 calories per 12-ounce bottle, light beer lets you kick back with a cold one for fewer calories.
 How do they do it?
 "Light beer is usually a combination of slightly reduced alcohol and carbohydrate content," says Bergman.
 "Because light beer contains ethanol, there is still a positive effect on heart health with moderate consumption."